I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 implementation for the underlying APIs is not available - as a result, aio is

-implemented using thread pools in glibc. aio works only in O_DIRECT
+implemented using thread pools in glibc. aio works only in O_DIRECT mode.
+The

 APIs don’t scale well and usage may lead to disappointing performance.